 They’re all checking out the enclosure, trying to figure out why the iRex isn’t visible.
 So they check the infrared sensors and, oh god no, it’s gone!
 But remember, this thing can hide is IR signature via Tree Frog magic, which apparently no one knew about yet.

-I can also only imagine that the IR sensors were active 24/7 with the iRex being constantly monitored, meaning that if the iRex ever hid it’s signature from the sensors before, then the park officials would have known it had this ability.
-I can also only imagine that if the sensors failed to detect the iRex’ presence at any point then a whole army of alarms would have been made.
-My imagination is better than Jurassic World park officials.
+I can also only imagine that the IR sensors were active 24/7 with the iRex being constantly monitored, meaning that if the iRex ever hid its signature from the sensors before, then the park officials would have known it had this ability.
+I can also only imagine that if the sensors failed to detect the iRex’s presence at any moment then a whole army of alarms would have been made.
+Sadly, my imagination is better than Jurassic World park officials.

 So they enter the enclosure to inspect further, leaving the gate open in the process, because movies are nothing without good old fashioned incompetence.
 They all rush out and see these massive claw marks on the side of the enclosure.
 Holy hell, did this thing climb out?
 Without anyone noticing?
 Even though the claw marks were visible from the giant windows in the monitoring station they were just in, and creating the marks would have caused a musical ton of noise?